-Printed material
+Printed Material

 In addition to the material available on the Council's website, news and updates are provided to the Trade via Newsletters and Guidance Notes.
 Insights gathered from stakeholders

 During 2017 through to early 2018 a communications survey was issued (along with our regular satisfaction survey) to the trade and opportunities were taken at trade and other stakeholder meetings to gather comments and views on communication.
 The purpose was to find out how we could improve communications, progress relationships and ensure that future activity reached and engaged everyone that it should.
-There was also consultation on a draft of this Strategy.